 - The isosceles triangle has a side of 4 cm and a base of 5 cm.
 Calculate the area of the triangle.

-- You were driving 10 minutes with the velocity of 3 m/s to the North.
-Then you turned to the West and drove for 6 minutes with the velocity of 22 km/h.
-How long a distance came to your trip calculator?
+- You were driving for 10 minutes with a velocity of 3 m/s to the North.
+Then, you turned to the West and drove for 6 minutes with a velocity of 22 km/h.
+How long a distance come to your trip calculator?